mixologee/tirvandor/homebrewery-files/phb-homebrewery.md

 ### Characters & Deities
 - All character names appearing in this work, including NPCs and example characters
-- The Seven Primordials (Aethor, Sylvara, Volcanus, Mordain, Corvus, Glacius, and Teraxis)
+- The Seven Ascended (Thandros, Aethor, Moira, Kael, Sera, Mordain, and Sylvara)
 - All deity names, domains, and mythologies specific to Tirvandor

 ### Historical Events